aldertzomer/Microbial-Genomics-2021/_episodes/60_Inspecting_Sequence_Graphs.md

 ###  Visualizing the sequence graph

 Download a the sequence graph from your assembly.
 Open it in Bandage.
 Click on Draw graph.
 What does this remind you of?
 Click on a few large contigs.
-What is the average sequencing depth?
+What is the average sequencing depth? determine it by selecting all contigs and looking at the mean depth value displayed on the right.

 ### Selecting a contig with high depth

 Now, we will select a contig which has a 3x higher depth.
 Click on Scope, select depth range.
-Fill in for min depth 100 and max depth 1000  (or other values, around 3x the average contig depth).
+Fill in for min depth 30 (or 100 if you have an average sequence depth of 30) and max depth 1000  (or other values, around 3x the average contig depth).
 Press Draw Graph.
 What contigs are now displayed?
 Why do these have a higher depth?

 ### Investigating a contig with high depth using Bandage and BLAST

 Click on the largest contig, should be around 5-6 kb.
 What do you think this contig is?
 In the "Output" menu, at the top, the sequence of the selected contig can be copied to the clipboard.
 Figure out what the contig codes for using BLASTN [https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome).
+Click on the Genbank link next to the coordinates.
 Also record the contig number.
 Can you calculate the number of copies of this DNA region on the genome?

 ### Where are these sequences located?